praneeth-rdy/ubuntu-info/Git/readme.txt

 5) The files belonging to a particular branch will be visible (in the dir/repo either using UI or terminal) only when you switch to (or present on) that particular branch using git.

 ************************************************************
+* Use 'git reset --soft HEAD~1' to undo the recent commit.